 Expect to have some foundation modifications during the remodeling.
 The second story places more stress on the first floor and will almost always need reinforcement.

-Finding the Right Company to Work With When Adding a Second Story Addition in Los Angeles
+Finding the Right Company to Work With to Add a Second Floor in Los Angeles

 When it comes to planning and coordinating a second story addition for your home, you shouldn’t have to go it alone – GreatBuildz can help simplify your contractor search.
 GreatBuildz is a free service that connects homeowners in Los Angeles, Orange County, Ventura & San Diego with reliable, thoroughly screened general contractors and provides project support from start to finish.